-APU graduates have been successful in obtaining jobs in public, Christian, and other private schools.
+APU graduates obtain jobs in public, Christian, and other private schools.
 Studies indicate that employment opportunities in teaching will continue to increase for both elementary and secondary teachers, particularly in the areas of math, science, Spanish, and English, as well as bilingual and special education.